-By then, ordinary workers were having to pay income taxes.
-Consequently, labor unions then opposed income taxes.
-So did many other groups and people.
+By then, ordinary people often were having to pay income taxes.
+As a result, labor unions then opposed income taxes.
+So did many other people and groups.
 Therefore, they called for another source of tax revenue.
-Obviously a solution was to tax alcohol.
+An obvious solution was to tax alcohol.
 Thus the head of the Democratic National Committee promoted Repeal.
 And he said it might create alcohol tax revenues high enough to eliminate the need for the federal income tax.3

 III.
 Taxes and Repeal

 But producing and selling alcoholic beverages was now illegal.
 National Prohibition had destroyed the fifth largest industry in the country.
 Illegal production and sale of alcohol had filled the void created by Prohibition.
 Moonshiners, bootleggers and gangsters didn’t pay taxes on their illegal profits.
 And they were enormous.
 For instance, Al Capone made $60,000,000 in one year.4 Tax-free..
 Meanwhile, the average worker was making less than $1,000 a year.

 In turn, that led to the next logical conclusion.
-Simply legalize and tax the production and sale of alcohol.
+Simply legalize alcohol and tax it.
 Of course, that paved the way to Repeal in 1933.

 So that’s how taxes and Prohibition and Repeal were closely connected.
 Just follow the money.
 Now you know the story.
 Remember it next April 15th!

 IV.
 Alcohol Taxes Today

 Taxes on distilled spirits (liquor) are very high today.
 They account for over half the retail price of a typical bottle of spirits.
 That is why it’s illegal to distill your own spirits.
-However, people may brew their own beer and make their own wine.
-That is because the taxes on beer and wine are much lower.
+Of course, people may brew their own beer and make their own wine.
+That’s because the taxes on beer and wine are much lower.

 Thus the very high taxes on spirits is why it’s still profitable to distill and sell them illegally.
 So reducing the taxes would reduce illegal production.
 In turn, that could lead to an increase in actual tax revenues.